bitcoin-dev-project/bitcoiner-intro-to-rust/10_compact_size_unsigned_integers.md

 1. The number of bytes read match the integer type.
 For example, 2 bytes give us a `u16` type.
 4 bytes give us a `u32` type.
 2. We **cast** each type into a `u64`.
 We can convert between primitive types in Rust using the `as` keyword. https://doc.rust-lang.org/std/keyword.as.html
 3. Notice how there are are no semicolons for each ending line, such as `u32::from_le_bytes(buffer) as u64`.
 This is the equivalent of returning that value from the function.
 We could also write it as `return u32::from_le_bytes(buffer) as u64;` but implicit return without semicolon is more idiomatic.
 4. We will call `panic!` and crash our program if the compact size number does not match the specification.
 This is exactly what happens when `unwrap` is called on a failed result.
-This is obviously not an ideal way to handle this error case.
-Ideally, instead of crashing the program, we would print out a nice error to the user.
+This is obviously not an ideal way to handle the error case.
+Instead of crashing the program, we would ideally print out a nice error to the user.
 This is something we'll discuss more in the error handling section later in the course.

 We're going to make one more change.
-While standard if/else statements work fine, Rust provides pattern matching via the `match` keyword and this is a good opportunity to use it as it is commonly used in Rust codebases. https://doc.rust-lang.org/rust-by-example/flow_control/match.html
+While standard if/else statements work fine, Rust provides pattern matching via the `match` keyword and this is a good opportunity to use it as it is commonly used in Rust codebases. https://doc.rust-lang.org/book/ch06-02-match.html

 ```
 fn read_compact_size(transaction_bytes: &mut &[u8]) -> u64 {